 Maria Theresia was born in 1717.
 She played a central part in the history of the 18th century.
 She became Archduchess of Austria at the death of her father Charles VI when she was only 23.
 She also became Queen of Hungary in 1741 and Queen of Bohemia in 1743.
 During her reign she was always actively involved in state affairs and Austria went through major social and economic reforms.
 Austria under Maria Thresa lost several military engagements with the expanding Prussian power to the north, especially during the reign of Frederick the Great.
 The Emperess had to make territorial concessions.
 She married Francis of Lotharingen in 1736.
 He was elected Holy Roman Emperor Francis I and crowned in Frankfurt during 1745.
 They had 16 children, prividing numerous dynastic links to the royal houses throughout Europe.
 One of her children was the unfortunate Marie-Antoinette who mairred Louis XVI of France.
 Maria Theresia is also remembered as the monarch before whom the prodigy Mozart performed in 1762.

 Leopold was born in 1747.
 The second son of Mperess Maria Theresa and Holy Roman Emperor Francis I. Leopold married Maria Luisa de Bourbon of Spain in 1765.
 They had seven children, including Emperor Francis /Franz II who played a major role in the Napoleonic Wars.
 Austria in the 18th century controlled large areas of northern Italy.
 Leopold as the younger brother of Maria Theresa was made Duke of Tuscany which he rules from Florence.
 Historians generally favorably evaluate Leopold's rule in Tuscany.
 He appearss to have been a progressive ruler, initiating many reforms.
 Leopold was emperor for a brief period, however, he ruled in tumultous times.
 He became emperir a year after the French Revolution.
 Leopold became Emperor on the death of his older brother Joseph II (1790).
-Upon becoming Emperor, Leopold cancelled many reforms instituted by his brother.
+Upon becoming Emperor, Leopold cancelled many policies instituted by his brother.
+He traveled throughout his vast Empire attempting to gain the support of the arustocratic power structure alienated by his brother's reformist policies.
+His major problem was the French Revolution (1789).
 Leopold played a major role in launching the wars of the French Revolution.
 Queen Marie Antoinette in France was his sister.
 To assist her and his brother-in law King Louis XVI, when he helped organize the Declaration of Pillnitz.
+The strain apparently affected his health.
+During the Winter he became ill (1791).
+His condition gradually worsened throughout (early 1792).
+He died (March 1).

 Of all the Hapsburgs, one of the longest ruling was Francis Joseph I (1830-1916).
 He also proved to be end of the reining monarchs.
 By uniting himself with the conservative absolutist foces, he preserved the monarchy for over a half century.
 In the end, however, his refusal to allow basic democratic reforms would eventually lead tonthe end of the monarchy a few years after his death in 1916.
 Francis Joseph may indeed be the most tragic figure in the twilight of European monarchies.
 While he reigned for 7 tumultuous decades, his life was filled with tragedy.
 His brother Maximilian was executed in Mexico.
 His sonv Rudolf, a man of liberal ideals who might have saved the monarchy, commited suiside in a torrid love affair.
 His beloved wife Sisi was stabbed by an anarchist.
 His heir Francis Ferdinand was assasinated.
 His Empire had alrady begun to crumble in World War I, even before his death.
 Francis Joseph's rule was both magnificent and at the same time pathetic.
 The Austrian monarchy was one of the most prestiogious in Europe.
 The Emperor himself was the most long-lived soverign.
 Yet he lived to see Austria reduced to a second rate power by Germany, his loved ones die in tragic circumstances, and his Empire begin to desintegrate.